Skonor/gsoft_demo/gsoft_diffusion/README.md

   --double_gsoft
 ```

-Then the result will be saved in the following structure:
+The result is then stored in the following structure:

 ```md
 path-to-save-inference